fluffynukeit/adaspark/README.md

 3. `spark`, the SPARK code verification tools.
 Includes `gnatprove` and `gnat2why`.
 4. `asis`, the ASIS tools.
 Includes `gnattest`, `gnatcheck`, `gnat2xml`, `gnat2xsd`, `gnatelim`, `gnatmetric`, `gnatpp`, `gnatstub`.
-5. `adaenv`, a nix build environment like nix's stdenv, but modified so that derivations that are installed with `gprbuild` as `buildInputs` can be located in the nix store.
-It does this by setting `GPR_PROJECT_PATH` to certain nix store locations.
-6. `adaspark` target that includes 1-4.
+5. `adaspark` target that includes 1-4.
 This is the default flake output and gives you everything you need to build an Ada project without using the nix build system to package it.
+6. `adaenv`, a nix build environment like nix's stdenv, but modified so that derivations that are installed with `gprbuild` as `buildInputs` can be located in the nix store.
+It does this by setting `GPR_PROJECT_PATH` to certain nix store locations. `gpr` is automatically included in the environment and does not need to be specified in the `buildInputs`.

 ## Enable flakes in nix
 At the time of this writing, flakes are an experimental feature of nix.
 Please consult